Early Hearing Detection and Intervention Program

 Why is my baby’s hearing screened at birth?

-Birth hospitals are required by law (Connecticut General Statutes, Section 19a-59) to screen every newborn for certain harmful disorders or diseases that aren't otherwise apparent at birth, including a newborn’s ability to hear.
+Birth facilities are required by law (Connecticut General Statutes, Section 19a-59) to screen every newborn for certain harmful disorders or diseases that aren't otherwise apparent at birth, including a newborn’s ability to hear.
 According to the Centers for Disease Control and Prevention (CDC), hearing loss is one of the most commonly occurring conditions in newborns, and most babies with a hearing loss show no signs or symptoms.
 This is why it’s so important for newborns to have their hearing screened.

-The law requiring newborns to have their hearing screened at birth is referred to as “universal newborn hearing screening”, and should be performed before the newborn leaves the birth hospital.
+The law requiring newborns to have their hearing screened at birth is referred to as “universal newborn hearing screening”, and should be performed before the newborn leaves the birth facility.
 This has been a law in Connecticut since 2000.
 Babies that are born at home should also receive a newborn hearing screening, preferably by 1 month of age.

 Click here for the Listen Up!
 A Parent Guide to Newborn Hearing Screening Brochure.
 Or click here for the Brochure in Spanish.